ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @public
 function oneOf<T, TC = unknown>(converters: Array<Converter<T, TC>>, onError?: OnError_2): Converter<T, TC>;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
+// @public
+function oneOf_2<T, TC = unknown>(validators: Array<Validator<T, TC>>): Validator<T, TC>;

 // @public
 type OnError_2 = 'failOnError' | 'ignoreErrors';